 The scriptures make it clear that God is rich with pleasures and delights.
 They also tell of how, in His loving kindness, God longs to share these riches with us.
-This is good news that has special implications for many highly sensitive persons.
+This is good news indeed!

 Heady Stuff Indeed